 For accepted papers, it is the responsibility of the Managing Editor to prepare the paper for printing.
 This may involve correspondence with the authors and/or the responsible editor in order to resolve ambiguities or to obtain satisfactory figures or tables.
 The date of acceptance that will appear on the published paper is the date on which the Managing Editor receives the last item required.
-Correspondence will be sent to the author who signed the letter of submission unless the Managing Editor is informed of some other suitable arrangement.
+Correspondence will be sent to the author who submitted the paper unless the Managing Editor is informed of some other suitable arrangement.